vestrel00/contacts-android/docs/groups/update-groups.md

 To prevent attempting to modify/update read-only groups, the `Group.mutableCopy()` function will return null if the group is read-only.

-> You can try and hack your way around this limitation that this library imposes but you will still
+> ℹ️ You can try and hack your way around this limitation that this library imposes but you will
-> not be able to change read-only groups.
+> still not be able to change read-only groups.
 This library is just trying to save you the pain and
 > suffering caused by trying and failing XD

 ## Groups and duplicate titles